ArchangelX360/dataset-visualizer/README.md

 ### Core programs

-You will need Java 8, MongoDB and Maven to use this application :
+You will need Java 8 and MongoDB to use this application :

     sudo apt-get install openjdk-8-jre mongodb